Genie (feral child): Characteristics and personality

 From the start, Genie showed interest in many hospital staff members, often approaching and walking with complete strangers, but Kent said she did not seem to distinguish between people and showed no signs of attachment to anybody, including her mother and brother.
 At first she would not allow anyone to touch her, quickly shying away from any physical contact, and while she sat on her mother's lap when requested she remained very tense and got up as quickly as possible; hospital staff wrote that her mother seemed entirely oblivious to her emotions and actions.
 Her behavior was typically highly antisocial and proved extremely difficult for others to control.
 Regardless of where she was, she constantly salivated and spat, and continually sniffed and blew her nose on anything that happened to be nearby.
 She had no sense of personal property, frequently pointing to or taking something she wanted from someone else, or situational awareness.
-Doctors wrote that she acted on impulse irrespective of the setting, especially noting that she frequently engaged in open masturbation and would sometimes attempt to involve older men in it.
+Doctors wrote that she acted on impulse irrespective of the setting, especially noting that she frequently engaged in open masturbation and sometimes attempted to involve older men in it.

 Genie initially showed a small amount of responsiveness to nonverbal information, including gestures and facial expressions from other people, and made reasonably good eye contact.
 However, her own demeanor was completely devoid of any facial expressions or discernible body language, and she could only nonverbally get across a few very basic needs.
 She clearly distinguished speaking from other sounds but remained almost completely silent and unresponsive to speech, and any responses she gave were to accompanying nonverbal signals.
 When upset, she would wildly attack herself, and while doing so she remained completely expressionless and never cried or vocalized; some accounts said she could not cry at all.
 To make noise, she would push chairs or other similar objects.
 Her outbursts initially occurred very often and had no discernible trigger—Kent wrote that she never tried to indicate the source of her anger—and continued until someone diverted her attention or she physically tired herself out, at which point she would again become silent and non-expressive.